rh222fh/contact-cards/README.md

+# contact-cards
-Displays a list of mock contacts
+## Displays a list of mock contacts